ChrisWhealy/parse-sap-odata/docs/complex_types.md

 </ComplexType>
 ```

-This particular type turns out not to be complex at all because it contains a single field whose Entity Data Model `Edm.String` type is equivalent to a standard Rust `String`.
+This particular type turns out not to be complex at all because it contains a single field of type `Edm.String`.
-In such cases, it would be redundant to create an entire Rust `struct` for a single field.
+Since this is directly equivalent to a standard Rust `String`, it would be redundant to wrap a single Rust `String` inside a `struct`.

-Therefore, these "simple" complex types are ignored, and the corresponding `<EntityType>` field is declared simply as the standard Rust type.
+Therefore, these "simple" complex types are ignored, and the corresponding `<EntityType>` field is declared simply as the equivalent Rust type.